MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Set-VMGpuPartitionAdapter.md

 ---
-description: Configures host partitionable GPU to the number of partitions supported by the manufacturer external help file: Microsoft.HyperV.PowerShell.Cmdlets.dll-Help.xml Module Name: Hyper-V ms.date: 09/22/2022
+description: Assigns a partition of a GPU to a virtual machine. external help file: Microsoft.HyperV.PowerShell.Cmdlets.dll-Help.xml Module Name: Hyper-V ms.date: 09/22/2022